Is it Possible to Stop Losing Hair?

 Most of us enjoy showing off shiny and strong hair and we like the latest hairstyle or newest cut to accentuate our beauty and affirm our health.
-But our hair can be extremely sensitive to any change in our bodies even if it is slight.
-Suddenly, you start to find a large amount of hair on your pillow in the morning or on your brush and you become alarmed, not just because of the aesthetics involved, but rather because you fear that it could be an indicator of a much more serious issue.
+But our hair can be extremely sensitive to any change in our bodies, even slight ones.
+Suddenly, you start to find a large amount of hair on your pillow in the morning or on your brush.
+Losing hair may alarm you.
+And that’s not just because of the aesthetics involved, but rather because you fear it could be an indicator of a more serious issue.

 The most important thing is to remain calm!
-Although this article will provide solutions to this problem, but first you need to decide: does a problem really exist?
+The first you need to decide is: is there really a problem?

-First things first: we are going to investigate what type of alopecia you are experiencing.
+First things first: we are going to investigate what type of alopecia you may be experiencing.

 Different types of alopecia can be categorized into two large groups depending on the way they cause the hair loss: Cicatricial Alopecias and Non-cicatricial Alopecias.
 It is worth mentioning that each strand of hair is formed by a hair shaft and a root inserted into the hair follicle.
-During the telogenic phase the hair falls out, while the follicle generates another hair.
-Therefore, as long as the follicle is not harmed, hair growth regenerates itself.
+During the telogenic phase, the hair falls out, while the follicle generates another hair.
+Therefore, as long as the follicle isn’t harmed, hair growth regenerates itself.

 The types of alopecia within the category of Cicatricial Alopecias are rare and are characterized by the destruction of the hair follicle due to inflammation, infections or trauma.
 If this is the case, the hair loss is irreversible.
 Some main causes for this type of affliction include:

-- Hereditary diseases such as Ictiosis and Epidermal Nevus
+- Hereditary diseases such as ichthyosis and Epidermal Nevus

 - Physiochemical agents such as burns and caustic agents